JamesSwatton/battleship-svelte/README.md

 I ended up liking it's streamlined approach to reactivity and am curious enough to use it more now having had some experience with it.

-Anyway, play the game.
+Anyway, you can play the game [here](https://jamesswatton.github.io/battleship-svelte/index.html).
 Hopefully it works just how you remember it!